There are lots of misconceptions about school-led training that arise frequently. Below we answer some of the most common questions.

 Fact: You will spend plenty of time in academic training, comparable to the university-led route.
 Most school-led courses result in a Master’s-level qualification such as a PGCE as well as qualified teacher status (QTS).
 Trainees who successfully complete our training programme will be awarded a Postgraduate Certificate in Education at Masters level.

 Myth: “Don’t most people just go to university to do teacher training?”

 Fact: School-led routes into teaching have been around for many years, and have very high rates of trainee satisfaction.
 This year half of postgraduate teacher training places were school-led.

 Myth: “I will not receive the same level of financial support that I would following a university-led path to teaching.”

-Fact: You could get a £26k tax-free bursary (or £28k tax-free scholarship) to train as a teacher on both school-led teacher training and a traditional university-led path.
+Fact: You could get a tax-free bursary or scholarship to train as a teacher on both school-led teacher training and a traditional university-led path.
 With an option to earn a salary on School Direct (salaried), this route is suitable if you are already working at a school, or have work experience that you can demonstrate transfers to teaching.

 Trainees on the salaried programme are recruited and employed directly by schools, and often continue teaching in their school following training.
 The amount you earn will be dependent on the school you train in and the subject you’re teaching.